stfnh/ephtracking-viz/README.md

     // select type of visualization (at the moment only 'line-chart')
     type: 'line-chart',

+    // add a title to the chart, optional but recommended
+    title: 'Age-adjusted rate of death from Ischemic Heart Disease among persons 35 and older per 100,000 population',

     // define data parameter
     data: {
       // required